16-week competition that starts on 2/3 April. 8 team divisions (where possible)

 Women’s Interclub – Wednesday night

 Play starts at 7.00pm, unless otherwise arranged.

 All players MUST be on the NZ grading list before they can play in the Interclub competition.
 Please see your club statistician if you are not on the grading list.

 All Divisions: 4 players per team (plus reserves)

-DISPENSATIONS must be obtained prior to submitting the team list for the competition or before they play.
-Junior players that have been allowed to play are expected to participate with the team.
-They must mark or referee a match and are encouraged to stay and socialise at supper.
+DISPENSATIONS must be obtained prior to submitting the team list for the competition or at least 24hrs before they play.
+Junior players that have been granted dispensation and then found to be “playing and leaving” will have their dispensation revoked.